 Doctor of Education (Ed.D.) in Higher Education Administration

 The Ed.D. in Higher Education Administration program is designed to prepare graduates for positions in higher education administration, faculty and research, and policy.
+This program is specially tailored to prepare senior administrators, college student affairs professionals, and affiliated practitioners in colleges and universities.
 The program contains both online and on-campus classes, and offers specializations that may include: academic affairs/curriculum and assessment, college student development, administration, organizations, and policy, or an individualized specialization.
 Learn more about the Ed.D. in Higher Education Administration program.

 Center for the Future of Land-Grant Education